Competitive pricing, corporate grade customer service, and premium quality business print solutions!

 Dedicated Customer Service

-Dedicated print services are part of the TPH standard offering.
+Dedicated Account Managers are part of the our standard offering.
 We take the time to truly listen to what our clients are trying to achieve.
 By understanding what is most important to you, we are able to provide the most appropriate printing solution.

-The TPH graphic design and preprint team has a wide range of expertise.
-They'll do whatever they can to help you achieve a great printing result.
-They’ll work closely with you to identify the goal of your print project and what you want to express.
+Our professional Graphic Design team has years of experience across a wide range of industries.
+They'll do whatever it takes to help you achieve a great result, working closely with you to identify the goal of your project and what you want to express.

 We commissioned Andrew Paglinawan, skilled typography artist and graphic designer, to create a new typeface for us and we want to share it with the world!
 You can download Manila Sans for free and use it wherever you want under the Open Font License for a classic-yet-contemporary geometric style.Download Below